cwebber314/spider-network/README.md

 ```
 CREATE USER flask;
 ALTER USER flask PASSWORD 'nomoresecrets';
-GRANT SELECT ON ALL TABLES IN SCHEMA public TO flask;
+GRANT SELECT, UPDATE, INSERT, DELETE ON ALL TABLES IN SCHEMA public TO flask;
 ```

 Granting permissions on PROCs can only be done one at a time: